How Will Changing Consumer Behavior Affect Payments Sector in 2021?

 Contactless Commerce

-The impact of COVID-19 on consumer behavior has amped up the shift to cashless purchasing, contactless commerce and digital-only solutions.
+The impact of COVID-19 on consumer behavior has amped up the shift to cashless purchasing, contactless commerce, and digital-only solutions.
 Digital wallets and digital vouchers are surging in popularity, while credit card companies are recording a spike in “touch and pay” purchases.
-Consumers expect every company, even small local businesses, to offer flexibility and choice when it comes to paying.
+Consumers expect every company, even small local businesses, to offer flexibility and choice in payment options.

 What will these changing consumer behaviors mean for the payments technology sector?